How to Convert OpenSSH keys to Putty (.ppk) on Linux

-PuTTYgen is an key generator for creating SSH keys for PuTTY.
+PuTTYgen is a key generator for creating SSH keys for PuTTY.
 PuTTYgen is comparable in certain respects to the ssh-keygen tool.
-PuTTYgen can be used to create public and private key pairs (in .ppk file format).
+PuTTYgen can create public and private key pairs (in .ppk file format).
 In addition, PuTTYgen can also be used to convert keys to and from other formats.
-On Windows PuTTYGen is a graphical tool.
+On Windows, PuTTYGen is a graphical tool.
 A command-line version is available for Linux.

 When you run puttygen, it does three things.
 Firstly, it either loads an existing key file (if you specified keyfile), or generates a new key (if you specified keytype).
 Then, it optionally makes modifications to the key (changing the comment and/or the passphrase); finally, it outputs the key, or some information about the key, to a file.

 On Arch Linux its simple…

 Make sure you’ve replaced the “keyname” with your private key filename.

 https://www.ssh.com/ssh/keygen/ – ssh-keygen tool.

 https://www.ssh.com/ssh/putty/linux/puttygen – Command line.